 There are many investments that offer tax advantages to investors.
-Tax free bonds, for example, are just one popular option for high income earners and retirees.
-The idea of not paying taxes sounds great, but are you getting the best return on your money?
-Knowing the tax equivalent yield will help you decide if a tax-free bond will give you a better return than a taxable bond.
+Tax free bonds, like municipal bonds, are one popular choice for high income earners and retirees.
+That idea of not having to pay taxes on investment earnings will always get attention, but are you getting the best return on your money?
+To find out, you need the tax equivalent yield on a tax-free bond to know whether it offers a better return than a taxable bond.

-If you had to choose between a taxable and tax-free bond or bond fund with the same amount of risk, credit quality and maturity, the choice might be the one with the higher yield.
-But that is an apples to oranges comparison.
-We need to look at both yields under the same light or same tax situation, to make the best choice.
+To make the best choice, you need to look at both yields under the same light or, in this case, the same tax situation.
 The easiest way to fix that is with the tax equivalent yield formula or through the chart below.

 Tax Equivalent Yield Formula